 After leaving West Wycombe we climb again along an ancient track to Downley and across Downley Common and enter the grounds of Hughenden Manor.
 We pass D'Israeli's house and his grave at the little church below then join the footpath north along the chalky Hughenden Stream to Hughenden Valley.
 Boss Lane takes us past some old and historical houses, and on an ancient wooded track up to Prestwood.

 At Little Kingshill we join the South Bucks Way and follow it to Little Missenden then divert through the village.
 Our route rejoins the South Bucks Way along the River Misbourne through the Shardeloes Estate to Old Amersham and along the wide High Street of this historical town.
 Just after the market mall we turn left through the churchyard and climb steeply to the Martyrs' Memorial.

-Paths take us through Amersham-on-the-Hill and Chiltern Forest to cross the Chess Valley at Latimer and climb again through woods to Flaunden and on to Chipperfield.
+Paths take us through Amersham-on-the-Hill and Chiltern Forest to cross the Chess Valley at Latimer and climb again through woods to Flaunden and along the Hertfordshire Way to Chipperfield.